Matthew Israel: Judge Rotenberg Educational Center

 In 1994, the center changed its name to the Judge Rotenberg Educational Center "to honor the memory of the judge [who] helped to preserve [the] program from extinction at the hands of state licensing officials in the 1980s".
 JRC moved from its original location near Providence, Rhode Island to its current facilities in Canton, Massachusetts in 1996.
-The city of Canton shares a name with the fictional city in Walden Two.
+The town of Canton shares a name with the fictional city in Walden Two.
 Six students have died of preventable causes at the school since it opened in 1971.
 The school has since been condemned for torture by the United Nations special rapporteur on torture.
 In 2011, Israel was indicted on criminal charges of child endangerment, obstructing justice, and acting as an accessory after the fact.
 He was forced to resign his position at the JRC as part of a plea deal to avoid prosecution.

 Aversive conditioning

 The use of aversive conditioning is not a medically accepted treatment for self-harm or aggression.
 The medically accepted treatment for these and other concerning behaviors is functional analysis.
 As better positive behavior support interventions have been developed, the use of aversives to modify behavior in children and adults with disabilities is more and more frequently viewed as unethical.
 There is medical consensus that positive behavior support alone is safer and more effective than behavior modification with the use of aversives.

 Paul Touchette, an autism expert and behaviorist who trained under B. F. Skinner, has expressed disapproval of Israel's methods.

 He's a very smart man, but he's an embarrassment to his profession.
 I've never been able to figure out if Matt is a little off-kilter and actually believes all this stuff, or whether he's just a clever businessman.